 Meeting the demands of an increasingly diverse, global clientele is nearly impossible without a workforce that mirrors its customer base.
 Diversity is the pillar that CEAT's people practices are built upon, and it is continuously striving to make the organisation as inclusive as possible.
 To this end, the company has broadened its definition of the term 'diversity' to include the differently abled, and people from different generations.

 An Overview of CEAT's Workforce

-add to an organisation.
+diverse workforce and the unique perspectives that come with it can add to an organisation.
 The Company has, therefore, taken a concerted effort to foster gender diversity in the workplace.